 Also, as part of the background investigation process, you may be subjected to a detection of deception examination, such as a polygraph or voice stress analysis.
 Although it is not a POST requirement, detection of deception examinations are not uncommon.
 The primary purpose of these examinations is to verify the truthfulness of information that applicants have provided on the PHS and to the background investigator directly.

 The medical evaluation must be conducted by a licensed physician.
 This and other POST requirements are described in Commission Regulation 1954.

-The medical evaluation will begin with the completion of a medical history statement (pdf).
+The medical evaluation will begin with the completion of a Medical History Statement - Peace Officer (2-252) (pdf).
 This form will ask questions regarding your medical history.
 As with the background investigation, completeness and accuracy is critical.
 The agency will provide you with information on when and where you will be having your medical examination, and with whom (i.e., you cannot obtain a medical evaluation from your own physician).

 Agencies must establish their own medical screening procedures and evaluation criteria based on the job duties, powers, demands, and working conditions as defined by the department [Commission Regulation 1955(c)].
 As such, you would need to contact the agency directly concerning any questions about the medical evaluation.
 However, POST does provide agencies with detailed guidance in the conduct of the medical evaluation.
 That guidance is contained in the POST Medical Screening Manual for California Law Enforcement.
 Although this manual is designed primarily for screening physicians, you may find it contains some useful information related to medical suitability.

 The psychological evaluation must be conducted by a licensed psychologist or psychiatrist.
 In addition to licensure, the psychologist must meet POST continuing professional education (CPE) requirements.
 These and other POST requirements are described in Commission Regulation 1955.